jgaa/restc-cpp/doc/RunningTheTests.md

 ## Under Windows
-The scripts that create and use the docker containers are modified to work 'out of the box'under Windows.
-I use the cygwin shell that comes with the windows version of git to run the scripts.
+The scripts that create and use the docker containers are modified to work 'out of the box' under Windows.
+I use the cygwin shell that comes with the windows version of git to run these scripts.

 ```sh
 ./create-and-run-containers.sh